SHARE THIS POST:

 Treatment of Addictive Disorders in the 21st Century

-By Phillip Milgram, MD, Medical Director @ Present Moments Recovery
+By a former Medical Director @ Present Moments Recovery

 Recent advances and experience with the treatment of physical, chemical and habitual dependence, and with attempts to individualize treatment and engage unwilling or biased participants in traditional 12-step programs demand a discussion of how treatment can be more successful currently, than in the past.